joysmith/KU-UIT/Problem Solving and Programming/assets/assignment/code_of_conduct.md

 ## Code-of-Conduct

-This is a Code of Conduct for the BSC Game Dev community.
+This is a Code of Conduct for the SCE-Cloud Dev community.

 <br>